alexbrandsen/convert-xml-to-bio/README.md

-# convert-xml-to-bio
+# Convert XML to BIO

- Convert tagged XML to BIO format
+Python script that converts plain text tagged with XML, to the ConLL BIO format